ANGkeith/dotfiles/README.md

 comment: gc

+# usefull for viewing the history of a file
 git commit browser: :GV!
 titlecase : gt
-use do/dp in :Gdiff fo staging hunks
+use do/dp in :Gdiff fo staging hunks close all other panes except the one in focus -> <C-w> o highlight last inserted text -> <gV>

 # https://dev.to/prodopsio/solving-git-merge-conflicts-with-vim-5275
 Read the article to learn how to resolve merge conflict using Gdiff